Our Guide to Cycling in Colombia

 Alto de Letras

-If you’re looking for challenging terrain, the spectacular Alto de Letras delivers, as evidenced by the publicity it has received in recent years.
-At over 80 kilometres and climbing from around 300 to 3,600 meters, it’s one of the longest paved ascents in the world.
-The road is smooth, the gradient steady, and the scenery shifts dramatically as you gain elevation, from tropical heat at the base to cold, thin air near the summit.
+If you’re after a real challenge, the Alto de Letras more than earns its reputation.
+At over 80 kilometres and rising from around 300 to 3,600 metres, it’s one of the longest paved climbs in the world.
+The gradient is steady, the surface good, and the landscape changes endlessly as you ride — from tropical heat at the bottom to crisp, thin air near the summit.

 Cartagena and the Coast